deeper-blue/sdp-robot/doc/robot_construction.md

 - Component breakdown is there mainly to not have to explain what is what in assembly section.
 - List at start of Components might be redundant?
 - Assembly instructions will **need** pictures.
+- What if the wires come loose when changing the batteries in the pack?
+Should I assume they are fixed?
+Or provide instructions on how to reattach them?
+- Grabber original position might need some more guidance (even I have to calibrate it by going down to the top of a piece and counting from there).